3 registered (Shyshark, 2 invisible),

 “With my soul and heart,” Seth continues from the stage, as if to empty air, casting the words like a spell not meant for listening.
 “I prayed for Able's blessing upon my offspring.
 But my history haunts my offspring like a curse upon his blood.”

-The sky has both a full moon and a sun because the cathedral floats above and through the clouds.
+The sky has both a soft moon and a sun because the cathedral floats above and through the clouds.
 Stars throb in night sky above warm, noonday light.

 The audience below sings quietly but threateningly, baritones groaning their mourning, sopranos exhaling haunting as autos gnash their teeth.
 I am desperate to write Seth's spell, kneeling down to scratch notes into the dust of the rooftop.
 I barely hear for the audience's rising crescendo.
 Seth's posture trembles, the arms raised and held up as through clenched teeth Seth exhales: